Axos Bank Review: Mobile Banking for Your Personal and Business Needs

 A certificate of deposit is a good way to save a set amount of money at a guaranteed interest rate.
 The rate typically varies based on the money you’re willing to invest, so you’ll need to shop around to find the best CD rates.

 Axos Bank provides CDs with seven different term lengths and a minimum deposit of $1,000.
 All terms, ranging from three to 60 months, earn up to an APY of 0.20%.
-Electronic interest transfers are free, and there are no setup or maintenance fees.
-Auto-renewal options are available with a 10-day grace period.
-One thing to note, however, is that the interest rate to earn can be lower than other Axos Bank account options.
+Here are other things you should know about the CD account.

 Axos Bank may not have branches and in-person tellers available but you can still get help from a customer service representative by calling 1-844-999-2967 to speak with a representative about Personal Banking matters.
 You can also try reaching out to Evo, Axos Bank’s virtual assistant.